n00b69/woa-winner/guide/English/install.md

-Here is instruction: use msc.sh then on PC in disk manager right click on disk and click online(it will wipe primary gpt table in lun0). now in recovery use "gdisk /dev/block/sda" (\\.\physicaldrive# where # your drive number in windows manager and these commands "r, c, y, w and y" it will restore gpt table, after reconnecting phone to pc it will show that disk is active.
+Here is instruction: use msc.sh then on PC in disk manager right click on disk and click online(it will wipe primary gpt table in lun0). now in recovery use "gdisk /dev/block/sda" (\\.\physicaldrive# where # your drive number in windows disk manager and these commands "r, c, y, w and y" it will restore gpt table, after reconnecting phone to pc it will show that disk is active.

 ## Assign letters to disks